 Call your doctor to schedule an appointment if:

-- You notice a bulge of tissue inside your vagina or bulging out of your vagina.
+- You notice tissue pushing into your vagina or out of your vagina.

 - You feel pulling or increased pelvic pressure that gets worse when you strain or lift but feels better when you lie down.